Laurie Holloway: Jazz, cabaret and television

+Personal life and death

-He has been awarded the Gold Badge of Merit by the British Academy of Composers and Songwriters and he has appeared as the subject of This Is Your Life.
+Holloway was awarded the Gold Badge of Merit by the British Academy of Composers and Songwriters and he appeared as a subject of This Is Your Life.
 He was appointed Member of the Order of the British Empire (MBE) in the 2013 Birthday Honours for services to music.

-Holloway married the singer Marion Montgomery in 1965, until her death in 2002.
+He was married to the singer Marion Montgomery from 1965 until her death in 2002.
 They had a daughter, Abigail (born 1967).
+He lived in The Fisheries, Bray, Berkshire.

+Holloway died after a brief illness in Berkshire, on 9 January 2025, aged 86.